rubygems/gemstash/README.md

     $ gemstash start

-You may have noticed that the command finished quickly.
-This is because Gemstash will run the server in the background by default.
 The server runs on port 9292.

 ### Bundling